-When you select fields or files to encrypt, Salesforce automatically checks for potential side effects and warns you if any existing settings may pose a risk to data access or your normal use of Salesforce.
+When you select fields or files to encrypt with Shield Platform Encryption, Salesforce automatically checks for potential side effects.
+The validation service then warns you if any existing settings may pose a risk to data access or your normal use of Salesforce.
 You have some options for how to clear up these problems.